ensdomains/address-encoder/pull_request_template.md

 - [ ] My code follows the code style of this project.
 - [ ] My code implements all the required features.
 - [ ] I have provided the reference link to the specification I implemented.
+- [ ] I have provided enough explanation about how I provided the test address